tehrengruber/gtc/docs/gt_frontend/language_reference.rst

 Neighbor reductions
 --------------------

-Reductions over neighbors are composed of a reduction function, a list comprehension, representing a set of values on the neighboring locations, and a neighbor selector, specifying the neighbors to be reduced over.
+Reductions over neighbors are composed of a reduction function, a generator expression, representing a set of values on the neighboring locations, and a neighbor selector, specifying the neighbors to be reduced over.
 GTScript supports four reduction functions :code:`sum`, :code:`product`, :code:`min`, :code:`max`, computing the sum, product, mimimum and maximum, respectively, of its arguments.
-The argument to a reduction function is a list comprehension with the following syntax
+The argument to a reduction function is a generator expression with the following syntax:

 .. code-block:: python